torontojs/blog/src/content/blog/2025/03/introduce-ai-journal-app-project.md

 Hey all!

-I've been working on my personal project: MoodScribe for a while to solve my personal problem but hopefully solve for someone else who has a similar problem as me.
+I've been working on my personal project, MoodScribe, for a while to solve my own problem but hopefully help others with similar challenges.
 In this post, I'll share how I came up with the idea, tech stack that I used, core implementations and so on.

 ## What is MoodScribe?